jdwrhodes/Music_Recommendation_Website/README.md

 #### Machine Learning
 Using the SciKitLearn Python library we will develop, test, and train our model.
 ##### Description of How Data Will Be Split in Testing
-We are using the distance formula to determine the magnitude of the features of the input song.
+We are using the magnitude formula to determine the magnitude of the features of the input song.
 The output(s) will be songs with the least distance/difference from the input song.
 As a control, we will run that testing with random song selection to see if the recommendations of the model are "liked" by users more significantly.
 Our team will test both recommendation models.

 ##### Explanation of Model Choice
-We will  be using K- Nearest Neighbors.
-The idea is the magnitude that we give an individual song will place similar songs next to each other in order to find songs that the user will like.
+We chose to use the computed magnitude of each song's audio features which were processed with a PCA analysis.
+Other features like a song's length, date of release, and other non-audio feature's weren't considered.
+The idea is that the magnitude will place individual songs next to each other when sorted by their magnitude value.
+This will help to find songs that the user will like.
 The downfall of this is that a song could have vastly different traits but could end up having similar magnitudes.

+As we are calculating magnitude from the features returned from the PCA analysis, no training was necessary.
+However, what will be changed is tweaking each feature's coefficients when calculating the magnitude for each song.

 #### Dashboard
 We are using Tableau build visualizations and Flask to deploy our model through an interactive dashboard using Python and HTML.
 Heroku will be used for app hosting.